-Scales provide students, parents/guardians and teachers a cumulative description of how a student is doing based on the learning outcomes.
+Scales provide students, parents/guardians and teachers a cumulative description of how a student is doing based on achievement of learning outcomes.

-Grade Scale
+Grade Scales

-K- 6 and Junior High Options Student achievement is reported using the following scale: WRPS Grades scale descriptions
+- K- 6 and Junior High Options - Student achievement is reported using the following scale: - WRPS Grades Scale descriptions - Grade 7 -9 Cores Courses, as well as all Grade 10 12 courses, will use percentages to report student progress.